 We all have strengths and weaknesses.

 Lying about your accomplishments and abilities on a college application essay is never a good way to start.
-If you get into the lying habit, odds are that you will use it in your writing in the future and that is dangerous ground.

 Colleges have been known to drop students from courses or release them from the school completely for plagiarizing.
 Do yourself a favor and don’t get caught up in this vicious cycle before you even get enrolled.